AtakamaLLC/omen2/docs/omen2_table.md

 #### .select(self, _where={}, **kws) -> Iterable[~T]
 Read objects of specified class.

+#### .transaction(self)
+Use in a with block to enter a transaction on this table only.

 #### .update(self, obj:~T, keys:Iterable[str])
 Add object to db + cache

+## TxStatus(Enum)
+Status of objects in per-thread transaction cache.
+UPDATE: object was edited
+ADD: object was added
+REMOVE: object was removed